What is Labour's new immigration Bill?

 The Labour Government have just introduced their ‘Border Security, Asylum and Immigration Bill’ to parliament.

 This Bill is the fourth piece of immigration legislation introduced by a British government in as many years.
-Like its predecessors, it aims to tackle ‘irregular’ migration and reduce small boat crossings, by targeting ‘organised crime groups’ and introducing counter-terror style powers to 'strengthen' UK border security.
-It gives new powers to law enforcement agencies to share data and encourage more effective cross-system working.
+Like the Acts of Parliament that precede it, it aims to tackle "irregular” migration and reduce small boat crossings, by targeting ‘organised crime groups’ and introducing counter-terror-style powers to strengthen UK border security.
+And, much like those Acts, it will almost certainly fail to prevent the continued movement of desperate refugees but instead will make their journeys more dangerous and criminalise those who make it to our shores.

 The good things about the Bill

-It repeals cruel laws passed by Conservative governments.
-It scraps some of the worst bits of legislation introduced by the previous leaders during the last five years.
+It repeals cruel laws passed by the former Conservative governments.
+It scraps some of the worst bits of legislation introduced during the last five years.

-The Bill repeals the entirety Safety of Rwanda (Asylum and Immigration) Act 2024, which is a massive success for refugee rights.
+1. The bill repeals the Safety of Rwanda (Asylum and Immigration) Act 2024, which is a massive victory for refugee rights campaigners.

-Survivors suffered needlessly under the threat of being sent to an unsafe country, and the harm it had on their mental health is impossible to imagine.
+Survivors of torture suffered under the threat of being sent to an unsafe country, and the harm it had on their mental health is profound and lasting.

 The Act was unlawful and cruel.
 In a vital win for caring people across the country, we’re delighted the PM kept his promise to close the door on this ‘cash for humans’ scheme.